About

 This section is inspired by artist Larissa Shaw.

-I am a white, cis-gendered woman.
-I accept she/her and they/them pronouns.
+I am a white, cis woman.
+I use she/her and they/them pronouns.

 I grew up in a middle class household in the UK with two parents.